Year 3

 Geography

-In Geography, the children are researching aspects of London’s physical and human features, their benefits they have in the area and will use this knowledge to decide whether London should build more buildings or acquire more boats.
+In Geography, the children are researching aspects of London’s physical and human features, the benefits they have in the area and will use this knowledge to decide whether London should build more buildings or acquire more boats.

 Languages